raunakdoesdev/academic-kickstart/content/post/pdfplot/index.md

-You can also overload the make_fig method  your plots to adjust all of your plots, simultaneously.
-If you want a grid, just update make_fig:
+You can also overload the `make_fig` method  your plots to adjust all of your plots, simultaneously.
+If you want a grid, just update `make_fig`:

 ```python
 def make_fig():